tomsdev/brackets-typescript-code-intel/README.md

 Brackets TypeScript Code Intel
 -------------------

-**!!
-This extension is looking for contributors to make it works with the latest version of TypeScript and Brackets !!**
+##**!!
+This extension is looking for contributors to make it work with the latest version of TypeScript and Brackets !!**